-Natalie covers the technology industry for the Los Angeles Business Journal and writes the Technology column every other week.
+Natalie covered the technology industry for the Los Angeles Business Journal.
 She is a graduate of the University of Southern California.

 Internet: Tinder gets serious about moving beyond romance.

 When it launched last year, Tinder Inc. was just another dating app trying to score at local college campuses.
 But since then, the West Hollywood startup has vaulted into the pop culture lexicon.